+The first thing to do while visiting Athens on a budget is to visit The Acropolis.
 The Acropolis is a grouping of famous buildings from Ancient Greece, most notably the Parthenon, nestled on an outcrop above the city of Athens.
 It is really stunning to see the Acropolis from afar but even more inspiring seeing each building up close.
-This location is really the main attraction in Athens and a huge part of history that you should not miss out on seeing.
+This location is really the main attraction in Athens and a huge part of world history that you should not miss out on seeing.

 Tip: Get here right when it opens around 8am to avoid crowds and lines.
 It tends to get VERY busy by 10am.
 We arrived at 8am and had a nice experiences without absurd crowds.

 Cost: 10 Euros or less (depending on age and time of year visiting)

 The next thing to do in Athens on a budget to visit the Acropolis Museum.
 This museum offers you more history on the Acropolis than what you get while exploring the actual Acropolis.
 Here you not only learn about the history of the Acropolis, but you get great views of the actual Acropolis from all floors in the museum.
 We both enjoyed the museum despite Natalie not typically being a museum person.

 Cost: 15 Euros (or less depending on time of year visiting and age)

 The National Gardens are very scenic green area right outside the heart of the city.
 These gardens are fun to stroll around and see all the pretty different areas.
 Further, they are a great activity for someone visiting Greece on a budget as they are absolutely free.
 If you are short on time in Athens, this is not a must do but nice to do if you have an hour or two to spare.